simple-ee/mBMS/README.md

 I'm posting this design because I've learned a lot from other projects and feel this will help a lot of people and want to give back.
-Also smarter people than me could take this desig and help optomize the code and design as I'm not perfect and probably over designed this.
+Also smarter people than me could take this design and help optomize the code and design and make this a community BMS.

 ## The Protection board